 What is CredSSP really and why should you use it?

 CredSSP (Credential Security Support Provider protocol) is a security support provider that enables an application to delegate the user’s credentials from the client computer to the target remote server.
 It provides an encrypted transport layer security protocol channel.
 The client is authenticated over the encrypted channel using the Simple and Protected Negotiate (SPNEGO) protocol with either Microsoft Kerberos or Microsoft NTLM.

 CredSSP has many use cases, but perhaps the most common is for remote server management with PowerShell.
 For example, it is used if a system administrator needs to delegate a user’s credentials to get SharePoint server data from a content database or simply needs to execute a specific PowerShell command on the domain controller.

 The SysKit Monitor tool enables you to do just that, providing you with built-in support for CredSSP and an online repository full of PowerShell scripts intended for system administration.
-SysKit also enables you to track all sessions via RDP and ICA and to track published applications, and it shows you the real-time performance of your servers.
+SysKit Monitor also enables you to track all sessions via RDP and ICA, which is especially important when a lot of your employees connect remotely.
+On top of that, Monitor tracks published applications and it shows the real-time performance of your servers.